endernewton/tf-faster-rcnn/README.md

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).

 ### Detection Performance
 We only tested it on plain VGG16 architecture so far.
-Our best performance as of Feburary 2017 (single model on ``conv5_3``, no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input):
+Our best performance as of Feburary 2017 (single model on ``conv5_3``, no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input, only left-right flipping during training for data augmentation):
   - Train on VOC 2007 trainval and test on VOC 2007 test, **71.2**.
   - Train on COCO 2014 [trainval-minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) and test on [minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) (longer), **29.5**.